 - 1 pound fresh Brussels sprouts

-Clean Brussel sprouts in water and trim tough ends and cut in half.
+- Clean Brussels sprouts in water and trim tough ends and cut them in half.

-Spread the sprouts out evenly over a foil-lined baking sheet.
+- Spread the sprouts out evenly over the lined sheet.
 Drizzle the oil mixture over the sprouts, and toss to evenly coat.
 Spread back into an even layer.

-- Drizzle with the remaining vinegar, and sprinkle with salt to taste.
+- Drizzle with the remaining balsamic vinegar, and sprinkle with salt to taste.

 Thank you for making my recipe!
 You took pictures, right?
 Well go ahead and post them on Instagram!
 Be sure to mention me @iambaker and use the hashtag #YouAreBaker.